bresilla/roscon2025_workshop/exercises/ex-6.md

 just network_limit
 ```

+* Camera image can't be loaded on the remote rviz2.

-* Prioritize the topic and adjust the QoS in the config
+* Uncomment the QoS config in the router config and restart the Zenoh Router

+* Although it's still lagging, we can see the camera image now.

 * Restore the network